What Is a Load Shift Accident?

 Liability for Load Shift Accidents

 The company in charge of loading the commercial truck will most likely be the one responsible for damages in the event of a related accident.
 This could be the trucking company or a third-party provider in charge of running the docks and loading the trucks.
 If the entity breached a federal load securement law, it may be guilty of negligence and liable for victims’ damages.
-Work with an attorney to get to the bottom of your Tennessee commercial trucking accident.
+Work with an attorney to get to the bottom of your Nashville trucking accident.